ezequieljsosa/goatools/README.rst

 Generate an AmiGO like tree from a GFF3
 ::::::::::::::::::::::::::::::::::::
-see ``gff_to_tree.py`` for usage.
+This script creates a tree json representation ( AmiGO like ) from a GFF3 file with annotated GO terms. see ``gff_to_tree.py`` for usage.
 As arguments it takes:

 * the current gene ontology file ``gene_ontology.1_2.obo``

-* a gff3 file(http://www.sequenceontology.org/gff3.shtml), witch has GO annotations
+* a gff3 file(http://www.sequenceontology.org/gff3.shtml), which has GO annotations

 Example::